-Comparing the same quarter in a given year with that of a year earlier, the period from the start of 2007 to mid-2008 saw growth rates in the total value of retail sales of generally around 6% to 7% (see Figure 2)1.
-In contrast, the last three quarters of 2009 saw total value decline on an annual basis.
+Comparing the same quarter in a given year with that of a year earlier (Figure 2), the period from the start of 2007 to mid-2008 saw annual growth rates in the total value of retail sales of generally around 6% to 7%1.
+In contrast, the last three quarters of 2009 saw the total value of retail sales decline on an annual basis.